 “Under each component,” the CAT tool says, “there are declarative statements describing an activity that supports the assessment factor at that level of maturity.”

-Get Familiar With The 5 Maturity Levels
+Get Familiar With The 5 Cybersecurity Maturity Levels

-The CAT outlines five cybersecurity maturity levels, which ranges from the minimum expectations required by law to driving innovation within the industry.
+In addition to the five domains, the CAT outlines five cybersecurity maturity levels, which ranges from the minimum expectations required by law to driving innovation within the industry.

 Listed here are each maturity level along with an example of a control:

 Baseline - Designated members of management are held accountable by the board or an appropriate board committee for implementing and managing the information security and business continuity programs.
+Banks must first meet all Baseline levels before moving up in sophistication.

 Evolving - At least annually, the board or an appropriate board committee reviews and approves the institution’s cybersecurity program.